ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 ===========

-Copter, Plane and Rover support `UAVCAN <https://uavcan.org>`__ Electronic Speed Controllers (ESCs) that allow two-way communication with the flight controller enabling potentially easier setup and in-flight monitoring of ESC and motor health.
+Copter, Plane and Rover support `UAVCAN <https://uavcan.org>`__ Electronic Speed Controllers (ESCs) that allow two-way communication with the autopilot enabling potentially easier setup and in-flight monitoring of ESC and motor health.